 stopcompleted

-event will fire when stop
+event will also fire when stop

 method has completed.